Sanchit611/testing/README.md

 **What are the key model hyperparameters and how were they chosen?**

 The single most important hyperparameter is the **number of future horizons (H)** the optimiser forecasts and plans over.
 This is the lever that defines the idea: with `H = 1` the function collapses to an ordinary single-period optimiser, and as `H` grows the optimiser plans the position path further out and trades it more smoothly.
-We swept it directly (`H = 1 -> 5 -> 10`) and found turnover falls monotonically as `H` increases, with the largest reduction at `H = 10`, so **`HORIZONS = 10`** is the default.
+We swept it directly (`H = 1 -> 5 -> 10`) and found turnover falls monotonically as `H` increases, with the largest reduction at `H = 10` **[A2]**, so **`HORIZONS = 10`** is the default.
+The decay weighting `decay[h] ∝ exp(-(h-1)/tau)` (with `tau = H/2 = 5`) controls how much each horizon counts toward the final position - near horizons dominate, far horizons taper off - which keeps the longer horizons useful for smoothing without letting them overwhelm the near-term forecast.

+The remaining hyperparameters are supporting choices rather than the core lever:

+- `N_BUCKETS_MPO = 20` - the alphas are compressed into 20 super-alphas, fixing the feature count regardless of how many alphas are selected and controlling overfitting / collinearity.
+- `RIDGE_ALPHA = 1e5` - deliberately strong L2 shrinkage so the 20-feature per-horizon forecaster does not chase daily return noise.
+- `LOOKBACK = 1008` (approximately 4 trading years) - the window used to train the ridges and estimate the risk model; long enough for stable estimates, short enough to stay responsive.
+- Optimiser objective weights: `k_mean = 1.0` (reward return), `k_var = 0.5` (risk aversion), `k_base = 0.05` (pull toward the baseline), `k_tvr = 0.1` (turnover penalty vs. yesterday), `k_couple = 0.05` (penalty on moves between consecutive horizons) - chosen to balance return against path-stability.
+- `RETURN_CAP = 0.15` (caps the forecast target to limit outliers) and `MAX_FACTORS_QP = 50` (number of risk factors in the covariance model).

 **Approximately how many trainable parameters does the model have?**

-20 super-alpha coefficients x 10 horizons = 200 ridge coefficients, plus the baseline MVO weights (one per selected alpha, but these are an anchor, not learned by gradient).
+20 super-alpha coefficients x 10 horizons = **200 ridge coefficients** (no intercept), plus the baseline MVO weights (one per selected alpha, but these are an anchor, not learned by gradient).
+The PCA risk model and decay weights are not trained.

 **Is the mapping from alphas (or other model inputs) to preA linear or non-linear?**